Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Simplify Jobs vs Jobhire: Honest Comparison

-If you've used Simplify, hit its ceiling, and are now wondering whether an auto-apply agent would solve the next problem, this is the comparison you actually want.
+If you've used the tool, hit its ceiling, and are now wondering whether an auto-apply agent would solve the next problem, this is the comparison you actually want.
 Same broader market, different product category, different workflow.

 | Feature | Simplify Jobs | Jobhire |